 - Start by making the meatballs.
 Place the beef, bread crumbs, egg, basil, garlic powder, salt, and pepper in a medium bowl.
 Use clean or gloved hands to mix all ingredients.
 Form into 4 round balls.

 - Place in a shallow baking dish (large enough that there is at least a ½ inch of space around each meatball).
 Bake for 28 to 30 minutes, until the internal temperature reaches 160 degrees F.

 - To serve, spread two plates or shallow bowls each with half of the ricotta.
-Top each plate with two meatballs.
+Top each plate with two meatballs and marinara sauce.
 Garnish with the remaining parmesan and fresh parsley before serving.